-Trump on Flynn deal: 'There has been absolutely no collusion'
+Trump on Flynn deal: 'absolutely no collusion'

 Flynn pleaded guilty Friday to lying to the FBI about conversations with Russia's ambassador and disclosed that he is cooperating with the special counsel's office.

-Trump made his brief comments about Flynn's plea deal before flying to New York for a fundraiser later Saturday.
-The President instead spent most of his time touting the Republican tax plan, which he repeatedly continued to sell as "the biggest tax cut in the history of our nation."
+Trump made his brief comments about Flynn's plea deal before flying to New York for a fundraiser later Saturday, although he spent most of his time touting the Republican tax plan, which he continued to sell as "the biggest tax cut in the history of our nation."

-"Frankly last night was one of the big nights," Trump said, referring to the Senate's passage of its bill.
+The President expanded on his thoughts on Flynn as he left the fundraising event, tweeting: "I had to fire General Flynn because he lied to the Vice President and the FBI.
+He has pled guilty to those lies.
+It is a shame because his actions during the transition were lawful.
+There was nothing to hide!"

+The President's tweet raised immediate questions on whether he knew Flynn had lied to the FBI when he fired him in February, including a tweet from Walter Shaub, the former director of the United States Office of Government Ethics.

 Flynn is the first person in the Trump administration to be reached by Mueller's probe.
 The developments are a sign that the investigation is intensifying, and details revealed Friday provide the clearest picture yet of coordination between Flynn and other Trump advisers in their contact with Russian officials to influence international policy.